 ConnectED Parents: Moving to virtual interventions to engage parents in the prevention of adolescent dating violence

-Shift: The Project to End Domestic Violence (University of Calgary) is implementing, evaluating, and scaling ConnectED Parents, which is a multi-component, gender-transformative approach to prevent adolescent dating violence.
-ConnectED Parents builds the capacity of parents (or primary caregivers) of adolescents, aged 10 to 20 years old, to teach their children the competencies to have healthy dating relationships through three co-occurring interventions:
+Shift: The Project to End Domestic Violence is implementing, evaluating, and scaling ConnectED Parents, a multi-component, gender-transformative approach to prevent adolescent dating violence.
+This project builds the capacity of parents and caregivers of children aged 6 to 20 to foster their child’s healthy dating relationships through three co-occurring interventions:

-1. Parents receive brief interventions delivered via text message that build their knowledge and skills to teach their adolescent children about healthy dating relationships,
+1. Parents receive brief text message interventions to build their knowledge and skills in fostering healthy dating relationships for their children.

-2. Alberta-based service providers that specialize in working with groups of parents develop capacity to build a healthy social environment where these parents gather, and
+2. Alberta-based service providers that specialize in working with parents develop capacity to build a healthy social environment where these parents gather.

 3. Key influencers within these groups of parents build capacity to provide peer-to-peer supports.